Throne of Blood

-Despite the change in setting and language and numerous creative liberties, Throne of Blood is often considered one of the best film adaptations of the play, and has received much critical praise.
+Despite the change in setting and language and numerous creative liberties, Throne of Blood is often considered one of the best film adaptations of the classic play, and has received much critical praise.
 The film won two Mainichi Film Awards, including Best Actor for Toshiro Mifune.

 Plot

-Generals Miki and Washizu are samurai commanders and friends under Tsuzuki, a local lord who reigns in the castle of the Spider's Web Forest.
-After defeating the lord's enemies in battle, they return to his castle.
-On their way through the thick forest, they meet an evil spirit, who foretells their future, telling them that Washizu will be named Lord of the Northern Garrison and Miki will become commander of the first fortress that day.
-The spirit then foretells that Washizu eventually will become Lord of Spider's Web Castle, and finally Miki's son will become lord.
-When the two return to Tsuzuki's estate, he rewards them with exactly what the spirit had predicted.
-As Washizu discusses this with his wife Asaji, she manipulates him into causing the second part of the prophecy to come true by murdering Tsuzuki when he visits.
+Childhood friends and samurai commanders Washizu and Miki are called to the Spider's Web Castle, the estate of local lord Tsuzuki, after defeating the lord's enemies in battle.
+On their way through the Spider's Web Forest, they encounter an evil spirit who foretells their future.
+The spirit informs them that Washizu will be named Lord of the Northern Garrison and Miki will become commander of the first fortress that day, that Washizu will later become Lord of Spider's Web Castle, and that Miki's son Yoshiteru will eventually become lord.